 Between April and July 2020 the CCCT fleshed out the underlying conditions of each of the four scenarios developed at the January workshop and engaged with the Council’s advisory bodies to add details to the scenarios, including the development of examples for key species within and across the Council’s four fishery management plans.
 The scenario descriptions are available on this page and include detailed written descriptions of each of the four scenarios, a high level written summary, and a short video.

 Applying the scenarios

-This final stage of the scenario planning exercise involves a series of four online workshops during which participants will consider the implications of possible changes described in the scenarios and identify actions the Council and stakeholders may take in response.
-These workshops are occurring between December 2020 and February 2021.
-Results will be reported to the Council at its March 2021 meeting.
+This final stage of the scenario planning exercise involves a series of four online workshops during which participants considered the implications of possible changes described in the scenarios and identify actions the Council and stakeholders may take in response.
+These workshops occurred between December 2020 and February 2021.
+Results were reported to the Council at its March 2021 meeting.

 Webinar series on climate and communities

 Recent Council meeting briefing materials for this initiative

 - Climate and Communities Initiative implications workshops generic agenda